Messages API

 - Assistant suggestion - If the Assistant decides the request should be handled by a tool, it replies with a message whose

-.
-The payload includestool_name
+typeis"tool_suggestion".
+The payload includestool_nameandtool_params.

 {